-I feel like the whole coronavirus situation happened really fast, and the news and social media around it is so intense.
-It was all I talked about with friends and I became pretty anxious.
+I feel like these COVID-19 lockdowns happen so fast, and the news and social media around them is so intense.
+For a while, it was all I talked about with friends and I became pretty anxious.

 I decided to start gratitude journalling each night.
 It helps me put things in perspective, and makes me realise that in the scheme of things, my life’s pretty good.
 It’s really grounding and makes me feel calmer and more optimistic.